ItsAlwys2LaTE/AutoDev/README.md

-# AutoDev: AI Software Architect 🤖⚙️
+# AutoDev: AI Software Architect

 **Prompt-to-PR: An Autonomous AI Coding Pipeline with Multi-Agent Arbitration**

 AutoDev is an autonomous Software Development Life Cycle (SDLC) orchestrator.
 Instead of relying on single-shot LLM prompts that frequently generate buggy code, AutoDev utilizes a multi-agent pipeline.
 It takes a plain English feature request, extracts strict requirements, generates code, and then uses an **Arbitration Engine** (multiple AI critics) to test, debate, and force the system to fix its own bugs before automatically opening a GitHub Pull Request.

-This project is currently being developed as a final-year B.Tech Capstone Project (Group 9).

-## 📍 Current Status: Phase 1 Completed
+## Current Status: Phase 1 Completed

 ### Phase 1: Autonomous Requirements Generation